-In summary, it is DNV's opinion that the project, as described in the project design document version 4 of January 2007, with the exception of the approval from the Parties involved and the confirmation of the contribution to the sustanable development of the host Party by Brazil, meets all relevant UNFCCC requirements for the CDM and correctly applies the approved baseline and monitoring methodology ACM0001 version 05.
+In summary, it is DNV's opinion that the project, as described in the project design document version 3 of January 2007, with the exception of the approval from the Parties involved and the confirmation of the contribution to the sustanable development of the host Party by Brazil, meets all relevant UNFCCC requirements for the CDM and correctly applies the approved baseline and monitoring methodology ACM0001 version 05.
 Hence, DNV requests the registration of the "Proactiva Tijuquinhas Landfill Gas Capture and Flaring project" as CDM project activity.

-Prior to the submission of this validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil, the confirmation of the project's contribution to the sustainable development of the host Party, along with letters of approval from Spain and France.
+Prior to the submission of this validation report to the CDM Executive Board, DNV will have to receive the written approval of voluntary participation from the DNA of Brazil, along with letters of approval from Spain and France.
+Due to the approval of a new version of the applied methodology ACM0001 the revised PDD in line with the version 05 of the methodology has been made publicly available for a new period of 30 days starting on 19 February 2007.

-2006-2100 Environment Inde exing terms Report title: Proactiva Tijuquinhas Landfill Gas Capture and Flaring project in Brazil Cli Ky words mate Change oto Protocol lidation Service Area Validation Market Sector Cle ean Development chanism Waste Handling and Disposal Work carried out by: Mathsy K, Ricardo Alvarez,Luis Filipe Tavares, Wilson Tang No distribution without permission from the client or responsible organisational unit Work verified by: free distribution within DNV after 3 years Miguel Rescalvo Einar Telnes Strictly confidential Date of this revision: Rev. No. 2007-12-04 03 Number of pages: Unrestricted distribut ion

-© 2002 Det Norske Veritas Certification AS

-All rights reserved.
-This publication or parts thereof may not be reproduced or transmitted in any form or by any means, including photocopying or recording, without the prior written consent of Det Norske Veritas Certification AS.
+Report No.: 2006-2100 ubiect Group: nvironment Indexing terms Report title: Proactiva Tijuquinhas Landfill Gas Capture and Flaring project in Brazil Key words Climate Change Kyoto Protocol Validation Clean Development Mechanism Service Area Validation Market Sector Waste Handlin Work carried out by: Mathsy K, Ricardo Alvarez, Luis Filipe Tavares, Wilson Tang.
+No distribution without permission from the client or responsible organisational unit Work verified by: Miguel Rescalvo (acting) free distribution withi Strictly confidential n DNV after 3 years Date of this revision: 2007-02-29 Rev. No.: 02 Number of pages: Unrestricted distribut ion © 2002 Det Norske Veritas All rights reserved.
+This pu rts thereof may not be reproduce d or transmitted in any form or by any m eans, including photocopying or

 Tabl e of Content Page

 1 INTRODUCTION 1

 1.1 Validation Objective 1

 1.2 Scope 1

 1.3 Description of Proposed CDM Project 1

 2 METHODOLOGY 2

 2.1 Review of Documents 4

 2.2 Follow-up Interviews 4

 2.3 Resolution of Clarification and Corrective Action Requests 5

 2.4 Internal Quality Control 5

 3 VALIDATION FINDINGS 5

-3.1 Participation Requirements 6
+3.1 Participation Requirements 5

 3.2 Project Design 6

 3.3 Baseline Determination 6

 3.4 Additionality 7

 3.5 Monitoring Plan 8

 3.6 Calculation of GHG Emissions 9

 3.7 Environmental Impacts 10

-3.8 Comments by Local Stakeholders 11
+3.8 Comments by Local Stakeholders 10

 4 COMMENTS BY PARTIES, STAKEHOLDERS AND NGOS 11

-5 VALIDATION OPINION 11
+5 VALIDATION OPINION 12

-REFE ERENCES 13
+REFE RENCES 13

-11 ndix A Validation Protocol ndix B Certificates of Competence
+ndix A Validation Protocol

+Appe ndix B Certificates of Competence